If you’re planning a weekend getaway to the legendary city of New Orleans, Louisiana, you’ve come to the right place.

 139 S. Cortez Street | New Orleans, LA | 504.302.2800

 Biscuits & Buns on Banks

 Nestled in a charming Mid-City neighborhood cottage, Biscuits & Buns on Banks has gone from a locals hangout to a place well-known for some of the best American & Creole breakfast and lunch creations around.
-The eclectic menu includes a selection of freshly brewed coffees along with some seriously delicious vittles like the stuffed French toast, hearty crab & brie omelet, and the “wafflewhich”.
+The eclectic menu includes a selection of brewed coffees along with some seriously delicious vittles like the stuffed French toast, hearty crab & brie omelet, and the “wafflewhich”.
 A few of the restaurant’s accolades include one of Eater New Orleans 19 Essential Breakfast Spots and Best Brunches in New Orleans to Heal Your Hangover.

 4337 Banks Street | New Orleans, LA | 504.273-4600

 Are you a good cat… or a bad cat?
 The Bearcat Cafe in Uptown lets you decide by indicating healthy or less healthy items on the menu.
 This modern sit-down cafe offers an array of fresh breakfast and lunch options.
 There are also selections of coffees from Equator Coffee Co, a wide variety of loose-leaf teas, and house-made bottled beverages.

 2521 Jena Street | New Orleans, LA | 504.309.9011